 Importance of a Virtual Assistant Contract to your Business

-A virtual assistant contract is legally binding the relationship of the client and the VA.
-It makes expectations clear about both parties as well as protecting both when a disagreement arises.
+A virtual assistant contract legally binds the relationship between the client and the VA.
+It makes expectations clear about both parties and protects both when a disagreement arises.

 Here are the top three grounds in terms of providing an effective virtual assistant contract: